suchja/generators/GoDocker/DependencyAnalysis.md

 For the `test_csharp_bindings.py` script additionally the repositories `wheather-station` and `hardware-hacking` are required.

 Finally there is the language specific generation of documentation in the script `generate_csharp_doc.py`.
 This requires all bricks and bricklets repositories.

+## brickd - Brick Daemon

+The central component for communication between computer and bricks.
+This requires the following tools for building:

+-	gcc (tried with version 4.9)
+-	make
+-	libc6-dev

+Additionally those libs are needed:

+-	pkg-config
+-	libusb-1.0-0-dev
+-	libudev-dev

+The only dependency to any other Tinkerforge component is the `daemonlib`.
+Source code contained in the repository called `daemonlib` needs to be cloned, copied or linked into `brickd`'s source tree.

+Building the component simply requires calling `make` and `make install`.